amperity/amperity-docs/amperity_reference/source/attribute_average_number_of_items_intervals.rst

 .. attribute-average-items-segments-start

 You can access averages for the number of items purchased directly from the **Segment Editor**.
-To add these attributes to your segment, click **Add criteria**, select the **Transaction Attributes Extended** table, select an average number of items interval attribute, and then apply a condition.
+To add these attributes to your segment, To add these attributes to your segment, click **Add condition** and then **Add attribute**.
+Select the **Transaction Attributes Extended** source, select an average number of items interval attribute, and then apply a condition.

 .. attribute-average-items-segments-end